genropy/smartswitch/README.md

 SmartSwitch provides two core capabilities:

 1. **Named Handler Registry**: Register functions by name or custom alias, then call them dynamically
-2. **Plugin System**: Extend functionality with middleware-style plugins for logging, validation, async support, etc.
+2. **Plugin System**: Extend functionality with middleware-style plugins for logging, validation, caching, metrics, etc.

 **When to use SmartSwitch**:
 - Building API routers or command dispatchers